klaby/http-handler-response/README.md

 ## Using

-The http-handler-response provides two main functions. `makeError` and `makeResponse`.
+The http-handler-response provides two main functions. `makeErr` and `makeRes`.

 #### Parameters